Introduction to The Big Wave

 - Conflict: The novel shows both external and internal conflicts.
 The external conflict is going on between man and nature and the internal conflict is going on in the mind of man such as Jiya is thinking about the natural forces like that of his friend Kino.

-- Characters: The novel shows both static as well as dynamic characters.
+- Characters: The Big Wave has both static as well as dynamic characters.
 The young man, Jiya, is a dynamic character as he shows a considerable transformation in his behavior and conduct by the end of the novel after he marries Setsu and settles on the coast.
 However, all other characters are static as they do not show or witness any transformation such as Kino, his father, his mother, and the Old Gentleman.

-- Climax: The climax in the novel occurs when the big wave sweeps away the village of Jiya.
+- Climax: The climax in the novel occurs when the big wave sweeps away the village.

-- Deus Ex Machina: The novel shows the use of deus ex machina such as,
+- Deus Ex Machina: The below example shows the use of Deus ex machine,

 i.
 “Yes, it can,” Jiya insisted.
 “Sometimes the old ocean god begins to roll in his ocean bed and to heave up his head and shoulders, and the waves run back and forth.
 Then he stands upright and roars and the earth shakes under the water.
 I don’t want to be on the island then.
 (Chapter-1)]

-- Foreshadowing: The novel shows many instances of foreshadows such as,
+- Foreshadowing: The novel shows many instances of foreshadows; a couple of examples are given below,

 i.
 Jiya lived in the last house in the row of houses toward the ocean, and his house did not have a window toward the sea either.
 “Why not?”
 Kino asked him.
 “The sea is beautiful.”
 (Chapter-1)